Evaluation of music in Zambia: conclusion

 Differences between judgements about songs, dances and performers

 In Figure E, the performers are at the left and the music and dance items at the right.
 This indicates that people use structural features, feeling and effect judgements more often for music and dance items.
 Whereas they use excellence and properness, and to a lesser extent changeable features, judgements more often for performers.
-People’s attitudes have become more consuming, so more judgements about performers now belong to the first three groups of judgments.
-Maybe in the future, they will evaluate music and dance items and performers with more or less the same categories.
+People’s attitudes have become more consuming, so more judgements about performers now belong to the first three groups of judgements.
+Perhaps in the future, they will evaluate music and dance items and performers with more or less the same categories.

 A reduction of the number of judgements